Skip to main content

 }

-typestringA GID with the following structure: gid://flow/stepReference/<step-reference>.
+typestringA GID of the form gid://flow/stepReference/<step-reference>.

 Example